Viral Theatres Workshop

 Kai van Eikels

-combines philosophy, theater and performance studies in his work.
+combines philosophy, theatre and performance studies in his work.
 He is currently teaching at Ruhr-Universität Bochum.
 His research topics include: collectivity and politics of participation; art and labor; synchronization, time and matter; queer cuteness.
 Publications include: Performance Research 16:3 “On Participation and Synchronization” (ed., with Bettina Brandl-Risi), 2011; Die Kunst des Kollektiven.
 Performance zwischen Theater, Politik und Sozio-Ökonomie, 2013; Art works. Ästhetik des Postfordismus (with Netzwerk Kunst + Arbeit), 2015;Synchronisieren.
 Ein Essay zur Materialität des Kollektiven, 2020.
 Articles, in German and English, can be found on his Academia page, https://rub.academia.edu/KaivanEikels and on his theory blog, https://kunstdeskollektiven.wordpress.com

 Stefanie Sobelle